-This national report features: the overall descriptions of 10,905 hate incidents from Stop AAPI Hate data and the gender specific descriptions of hate incidents.
+This national report features: the overall descriptions of 10,905 hate acts from Stop AAPI Hate data and the gender specific descriptions of hate acts.

 We also highlight policies and recommendations to address experiences with hate, including policies from Stop AAPI Hate’s recently released California State Policy Recommendations to Address AAPI Hate report, which can be adopted in states around the country.